 Welcome to Thistledowne

-Thistledowne is located in a quiet area of Sunderland just a 20 minute walk from the Stadium of Light and a minute or so on foot from the University of Sunderland Sir Tom Cowie campus and the David Puttnam Media Centre.
+Thistledowne (with an e) UK is a modern family home with 3 bedrooms sleeping 5, just a two minute stroll from Sunderland’s National Glass Centre and the Anglo Saxon church of St Peter’s built in AD 674.
+The house is located in a very quiet area of the city within walking distance of the Stadium of Light and a minute or so on foot from the University of Sunderland Sir Tom Cowie campus and the David Puttnam Media Centre.
 The house is close to both river and coast with the marina and Roker beach nearby.
-The National Glass Centre, with its cafe overlooking the river, is a two minute stroll away.

 The house is suitable for both business people who prefer to self-cater and those with a young family seeking just that little more space than the average hotel room.